TryQuiet/quiet/packages/backend/src/nodeTest/README.md

 This is more adjustable and tests replication (without snapshots)

 `DEBUG='dbSnap*,localTest*' ts-node src/nodeTest/testReplicate.ts --nodesCount 1 --timeThreshold 200 --entriesCount 10 --useTor`
---nodesCount - number of nodes (waggles) in test.
+--nodesCount - number of nodes in test.
 Bootstrap node not included.
 This has some issues right now because the more nodes the slower the replication.
 --timeThreshold - max time for each node full replication --entriesCount - number of entries in db --useTor/--no-useTor - whether to use Tor or connect nodes via localhost